-Maintenance data has direct influence on many processes of the AMO and contributes to demonstrate the overall capability of the organisation to perform maintenance.
+Maintenance data has direct influence on many processes of the approved maintenance organisation (AMO) and contributes to demonstrate the overall capability of the organisation to perform maintenance.

-The maintenance data either can be arranged directly by the part-145 maintenance organisation (AMO) or provided by the customer/operator as specified by 145.A.45(a) and 145.A.45(g).
+The maintenance data either can be arranged directly by the AMO or provided by the customer/operator as specified by 145.A.45(a), M.A.609 or CAO.A.055(a).
 In both cases, the AMO should demonstrate that the maintenance data used, regardless of the source, is up-to-date.
 To discharge this responsibility, a procedure should be established to:

 (a) control the amendment status of any documents being used;